To deliver our programme, Ambition for Ageing has teamed up with four like-minded local partners, each respected experts in their fields.

 We work closely with the Greater Manchester Combined Authority Research (GMCA) and Strategy team to develop and implement monitoring and evaluation plans, undertake primary research with programme participants and deliverers, and regularly share and present findings emerging from LDL quarterly returns.
 We then feed both quantitative and qualitative results back into the programme in order to continuously be able to understand and manage performance, and to identify any areas for improvement as fast as possible.

-Research and evaluation outputs for 2018 have included:
+Recent research and evaluation outputs for have included:

 Manchester Institute for Collaborative Research on Ageing